 I’ll also mention that seasonal depression responds to antidepressants.
 Antidepressants tends to be about as effective as light box therapy-60-70% of people find benefit-but people report more side effects with antidepressants.
 There’s also some promising research that cognitive behavior psychotherapy not only leads to improvements, but prevents relapse the following season.

 In summary, if you’re experiencing the Winter Blues, I recommend you try light box therapy, preferably a white light box, although a blue light box may work, too.
 However, you must be prepared to use the light box regularly.
+Ready to challenge your overthinking tendencies head-on?
+Take our comprehensive online overthinking quiz and unlock a path to peace of mind.
 In addition, cognitive behavioral approaches and antidepressants can offer some benefit as well.

 Click here for a presentation on SAD.